-During the Regulatory Year, the President and Chief Executive Officer of the Northern Powergrid Group continued to provide employees with updates on the Northern Powergrid Group's financial, organisational, safety and customer service performance through regular electronic briefings.
+During the year, the President and Chief Executive Officer of the Northern Powergrid Group continued to provide employees with updates on the Northern Powergrid Group's financial, organisational, safety and customer service performance through regular electronic briefings.
 In addition, the executive directors routinely engaged with employees during operational site visits, by alternating their work location between regional offices, at employee events and conferences and meeting new starters through the induction programme.

-In accordance with Section 414C of the Companies Act 2006 further disclosures details concerning the Company's relationship with employees (including the principal decisions taken during the Regulatory Year) and information concerning greenhouse gas emissions can be found on page 11 of the Strategic Report.
+In accordance with Section 414C of the Companies Act 2006 further disclosures details concerning the Company's relationship with employees (including the principal decisions taken during the year) and information concerning greenhouse gas emissions can be found on pages 7,8 and 9 of the Strategic Report.